Kit Harington & Rose Leslie, Everyone’s Favorite ‘GoT’ Couple, Set June Date To Walk Down Aisle

 Since announcing their engagement, the actors have found it quite difficult to actually plan their wedding.
 Harington has his Game of Thrones commitments while Leslie was busy with her show, CBS legal drama, The Good Fight.
 The actress opened up to E!
 News in March and admitted that the distance between them whilst filming does require some finesse when it comes to figuring out wedding details, but “for the most part we agreed on most things,” she said.

-Indeed Harington’s GoT commitments are very much front-row-and-center as fans await to see what Jon Snow’s fate will be as a huge piece of his heritage was revealed in the Season 7 finale.
+Indeed Harington’s GoT commitments are very much front and center as fans wait to see what Jon Snow’s fate will be as a huge piece of his heritage was revealed in the Season 7 finale.
 The cast and crew have not revealed any hints or clues as to what is to come, but we can already assume that it is going to be epic.

 Harington has admitted that he would love for all of the series cast and crew to attend his upcoming nuptials and his co-star, Emilia Clarke, recently told Vanity Fair, “Their wedding is going to be siiiiick.”